California Small Business (SBE) Certification: 2026 Size Limits & How to Apply

 Q:What is a microbusiness (MB) certification?

-Microbusiness (MB) is a subcategory within the SBE program for very small firms — typically those with gross receipts under $5 million and fewer than 25 employees (thresholds vary).
+Microbusiness (MB) is a subcategory within the SBE program for very small firms — typically those with gross receipts of $6 million or less (or a manufacturer with 25 or fewer employees).
 MB firms get the same 5% bid preference plus access to additional microbusiness set-asides.
 You can apply for MB during the same SBE application process.

 Q:How is SBE different from SBA small business programs?

 SBE is a California state program run by DGS.
 The SBA's 8(a), HUBZone, and WOSB programs are federal programs with different criteria.
-California's SBE size standards (~$15M) are generally lower than SBA standards, which vary by NAICS code.
+California's DGS size standard ($19M flat for most industries) is generally lower than SBA standards, which vary by NAICS code.
 The programs do not cross-certify — you must apply separately to each.

-Note: SBE certification requirements and thresholds are set by the California Department of General Services and may change.
-Verify current requirements at caleprocure.ca.gov.
+Note: California SBE eligibility and size thresholds are set by the Department of General Services under Cal.
+Gov. Code §§14835–14843 and 2 CCR §1896 and may change.
+This page is an independent resource, not a DGS site; confirm current requirements and apply at caleprocure.ca.gov.

 Related Guides